City pop: Popularity

+21st century resurgence

 Since the 2010s, city pop has seen a resurgence with artists such as Mariya Takeuchi gaining an international online following, as well as becoming a touchstone for the sample-based microgenres known as vaporwave and future funk.
 Kim credited "Blogspot blogs and Japanese reissues" circa 2010 with "introduc[ing] music nerds to a strain of AOR, funk, disco, and yacht rock trafficked under the amorphous term ...
 The music had largely been neglected by Westerners and derided by many Japanese as cheesy, but as YouTube algorithms launched songs into the wider collective consciousness, city pop surged in popularity ..."
 In 2020, The Japan Times contributor Patrick St. Michel reported that, "Abroad, boutique labels are reissuing rare records or releasing compilations, though millions have largely experienced city pop through songs such as [Takeuchi's 1984 song] "Plastic Love" or the seemingly endless playlists backed by anime snippets on YouTube."
-Another song of the genre that regained popularity was "Mayonaka no Door (Stay with Me)" by Miki Matsubara on TikTok in 2020, when Japanese parents’ responses to the song were recorded on their children’s phones.
+Another song of the genre that similarly regained popularity was "Mayonaka no Door (Stay with Me)" by Miki Matsubara in 2020, eventually taking the No. 1 spot on Spotify's global viral chart for the week of 10–16 December and breaking Apple Music's J-pop top 10 in 92 different markets.
+Artist Ginger Root has cited city pop as influential on his music.
+It has been said that the city pop boom was the beginning of a period of increased interest in Showa retro.

+In 2022, Universal Music Japan reissued limited editions of a total of 107 albums from the 1970s and '80s under "City Pop Selections by Universal Music", showing the resurgence of popularity of the city pop genre.
+Another collection is the Aldelight City Pop Collection (2023) from Sony Music.
+Compilation albums include Pacific Breeze: Japanese City Pop, AOR and Boogie 1976–1986 (2019), City Pop Story - Urban & Ocean (2023), City Music Tokyo (2023), City Pop Stories - '70s & '80s (2024), and City Pop Groovy '90s - Girls & Boys (2024).